lammps/lammps/doc/src/fix_nvt_sllod.rst

 the desired velocity gradient and the correct production of work by stresses for all forms of homogeneous flow by :ref:`(Daivis and Todd)
 <Daivis>`.

-The LAMMPS implementation corresponds to the p-SLLOD variant of SLLOD. :ref:`(Edwards) <Edwards>`.
-The equations of motion are coupled to a
-Nose/Hoover chain thermostat in a velocity Verlet formulation, closely following the implementation used for the :doc:`fix nvt <fix_nh>` command.
+The LAMMPS implementation corresponds to the standard SLLOD equations of motion by :ref:`(Evans and Morriss) <Evans3>`.
+The equations of motion are coupled to a Nose/Hoover chain thermostat in a velocity Verlet formulation, closely following the implementation used for the :doc:`fix nvt <fix_nh>` command.

 .. note::

-   A recent (2017) book by :ref:`(Daivis and Todd) <Daivis-sllod>` discusses use of the SLLOD method and non-equilibrium MD (NEMD) thermostatting generally, for both simple and complex fluids, e.g. molecular systems.
+   A recent (2017) book by :ref:`(Todd and Daivis) <Todd-sllod>` discusses use of the SLLOD method and non-equilibrium MD (NEMD) thermostatting generally, for both simple and complex fluids, e.g. molecular systems.
 The latter can be tricky to do correctly.